MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.2.0/install-azurermps-maclinux.md

 ---
-title: Install Azure PowerShell on macOS and Linux
+title: Install Azure PowerShell on macOS or Linux
-description: How to install Azure PowerShell on macOS and Linux.
+description: How to install Azure PowerShell on macOS or Linux.
 author: sptramer
 ms.author: sttramer
 manager: carmonm